Rangers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 60.9% of the games this season when they were the moneyline favorite (42-27).
+- The Rangers have put together a 43-27 record in games they were favored on the moneyline (winning 61.4% of those games).

-- Based on this contest's moneyline, the Rangers have an implied win probability of 58.3%.
+- Based on this contest's moneyline, the Rangers' implied win probability is 57.4%.

-- Texas has played in 108 games with set over/under, and have combined with opponents to go over the total 54 times (54-48-6).
+- In the 109 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 54 times (54-48-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!